-Three plastic storage bins worth of passé media: reel-to-reel mixdown tapes, analog cassettes, VHS home movies.
+Three plastic storage bins worth of passé storage media: reel-to-reel mixdown tapes, analog cassettes, VHS home movies.
 A runaway mixdown and a disappeared DAT tape.
 Digital dilemmas and divine intervention.
 Heart-stopping drama and a comedy of errors.
 A longstanding-quest and a cast of quirky characters.
 The resurrection of “I Should’ve Stayed at Laurie’s” had it all!

 Next up we have examples of DAT tapes, like the one our entire life's work was archived on that some space cadet lost track of.

 Meanwhile, as time marched on (cue montage of calendar pages flipping through the better part of three decades), I had a longstanding but as yet unfulfilled desire to digitize a third binful of tapes, the one containing dozens of VHS home movies this amateur auteur shot of his daughter from birth>infant>toddler.
 At least those clunky cartridges had stayed put in one spot—between the Christmas tree ornaments and the skiwear 'n ski gear safely ensconsed in the storage room of what was now the ex's ranch.
 Since my now grownup daughter’s boyfriend Ryan is a video editor, at some point I brought up the subject of those undigitized videotapes.
 Not only did Ryan still own a working VHS player, he volunteered to help out with the project, and, in due time, managed to procure that boxful of tapes.
 Shortly thereafter, he revealed that the daunting process of transferring some 30 hours' worth of videotape to MP4 was well underway.
 The next time he checked in, Ryan let me know that the job was just about wrapped up, and oh, by the way, was there some odd chance I happened to know what a certain strange, unmarked DAT tape was doing lumped in with all those VHS tapes?